U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 SEASON: typically mid-March through October

-FACILITIES: Toilets at Loma boat launch.
+FACILITIES: The Only toilets at Loma boat launch and Westwater take out.
 No camping allowed at the Loma boat launch or in the parking area.

 DRINKING WATER: None.
 Plan to bring 1 gallon per person, per day.